 ATP Project Reporting

-Upon acceptance into the Active Transportation Program (ATP), implementing agencies must submit Project Progress Reports, a Project Completion Report and a Final Delivery Report to Caltrans on the activities and progress made toward implementation of the project.
-An agency implementing a project in the Metropolitan Planning Organization (MPO) selected portion of the program must submit copies of reports to Caltrans and the MPO to ensure projects are executed in a timely fashion and within the scope and budget identified when the decision was made to fund the project.
+Upon acceptance into the Active Transportation Program (ATP), project sponsors must submit quarterly Project Progress Reports, a Project Completion Report and a Final Delivery Report to Caltrans toward implementation of a project to ensure projects are executed in a timely fashion and within the approved scope and budget.

 *Completion Reports are due within six months of construction contract acceptance or the project becoming operable (open to the public), or all Non-Infrastructure (NI) activities are complete.
 Projected after user counts are required in the Completion Report.